PopularDemand/project_surveyor/README.md

   question/responses = one-to-many questions have many responses but responses only have one question

-  # idea! : storing multiple choice answers as an array
+  # idea! : storing multiple choice answers as an array, instead of needing the answers entity